The dynamic importance of nodes is poorly predicted by static network features: Methods and network data

 \begin{enumerate} \item Pick a node at random from the system with equal probability; \item Compute energy using eq. \eqref{eq:energy}; \item Flip the node state with probability eq. \eqref{eq:hastings}. \end{enumerate}

 From this set, the equilibrium distribution over states \(p(S^{t_0})\) was constructed in the form of sample of \(N\) system states.

 For this sample of system states, Monte-Carlo methods are similarly used to construct the conditional \(p(s_i^{t_0 + t} \vert S^{t_0})\).
 For each of the sample states \(S_i \in S^{t_0}\), the procedure above was repeated 100000 times for 100 time steps in the psychosymptoms and 30 time steps for the random generated networks.
+All numerical experiments were repeated \(n_{\textrm{trials}} = 20\) times to provide confidence intervals for the results in all nudge conditions and temperature settings (noise conditions).